A new parametrization for ideal classes in rings defined by binary forms, and applications: Introduction

-The parametrization stated in Theorem~\ref{thm-thisiswhyimhere} has many important applications to studying class groups of orders in number fields, as well as to studying rational points on varieties.
-We now outline a select few of these applications, some of which are carried out in the present paper, and others of which are treated in the related papers~\cite{BSSpreprint,super}.
+We now outline the applications of Theorem~\ref{thm-thisiswhyimhere}, some of which are treated in this paper, others of which are treated in the related papers~\cite{super,BSSpreprint}, and others still that will be treated in forthcoming work.

-Because the parametrization is leading-coefficient-dependent, it is natural to apply it to families of binary forms with fixed leading coefficient.
-In this paper, we use Theorem~\ref{thm-thisiswhyimhere} to bound (and conditionally compute) the average size of the $2$-torsion subgroup $\on{Cl}(R_F)[2]$ of the class group of $R_F$ as $F$ ranges over integral binary forms of degree $n \geq 3$ with fixed odd leading coefficient.
-A key benefit of the parametrization is that it allows us to obtain these averages for binary forms of \emph{any} degree $n \geq 3$, odd or even, having \emph{any} fixed odd leading coefficient.
-Related parametrizations due to Bhargava and Wood have recently been used to compute these averages for cubic forms with fixed leading coefficient (see~\cite{BSHpreprint}), as well as for monic forms of any degree (see~\cite{Siadthesis1,Siadthesis2}).

-In~\cite{super}, we apply Theorem~\ref{thm-thisiswhyimhere} to prove that most ``superelliptic'' equations $y^2 = F(x,z)$, where $F$ ranges over integral binary forms of a given odd degree with fixed non-square leading coefficient, are insoluble over $\BZ$.
-In~\cite{BSSpreprint} (joint with Bhargava and Shankar), we use Theorem~\ref{thm-thisiswhyimhere} to parametrize the $2$-Selmer groups of (Jacobians of) locally soluble hyperelliptic curves.
-As an application, we prove that the average size of the $2$-Selmer group is at most $6$ in families of locally soluble hyperelliptic curves defined by integral binary forms of a given even degree with fixed leading coefficient.